aozzy/project-4/README.md

-## Key learnings
+## Thoughts

-Project-4 had began a week and a half after we had first started learning about Python and flask, in that week and a half we also learnt about SQL databases and how it differed from noSQL databases like Mongodb and the possibilities of what we were able to build.
+Project-4 had began a week and a half after we had first started learning about Python and flask, in that week and a half we also learnt about SQL databases and how it differed from noSQL databases like Mongodb and the posibilites of what we were able to bulid.
-It was a tough but thoroughly enjoyable experience to build something with a new stack of technology.
+It was a tough but thoroughly enjoyable experince to build something with a new stack of technology.

 ### Improvements